Getting enough magnesium may support sleep health and improve mood. It may also lower your risk of cardiovascular disease and migraine episodes.

 Always speak with a healthcare professional before starting or stopping any supplements.

-A diet high in magnesium includes healthy whole foods such as whole grains, nuts, seeds, and legumes.
+A diet high in magnesium includes healthy whole foods such as:

-Though it’s possible to get the daily recommended amount of the mineral — 400–420 mg for men and 320–360 mg for women — through diet alone, many modern diets are low in magnesium-rich foods (1).
+It’s possible to get the daily recommended amount of the mineral through diet alone.
+This is 400 to 420 mg for males and 320 to 360 mg for females.
+However, many modern diets are low in magnesium-rich foods.

 How much should you take?

-Recommended doses of magnesium supplements are 200–400 mg per day, depending on the brand.
+The recommended dose for magnesium supplements varies between 200 to 400 mg per day, depending on the brand.

-That means that a supplement can provide you with 100% or more of the Reference Daily Intake (RDI).
+That means a supplement can provide 100% or more of the Reference Daily Intake (RDI).

-If you have a deficiency, you may need a higher dose, but you should check with a healthcare professional before taking large doses of magnesium that exceed the RDI.
+If you have a deficiency, you may need a higher dose, but you should check with a healthcare professional before taking large doses of magnesium that exceed this limit.

 Which type should you choose?